 As an online retailer, digital merchandising is your product.
 Shoppers are no longer drawn to an ecommerce store based on products or price.
 Customers can find the same products at similar prices almost everywhere.

-What you can control, however, is the shopping experience.
+What you can control, however, is the shopper experience.
 This is where you can differentiate.
 This is why your merchandising warrants the same strategic planning as your product lines and pricing models.

 As Mikal outlined in the webinar, “when your ecommerce experience creates a pull and value ecosystem, it naturally attracts more customers over time.”
 One example of a brand that does this well is Nordstrom, where Mikal founded the ‘Looks’ approach to merchandising.
-Nordstrom has a well-established reputation and a core value of excellent customer service that shoppers gravitate towards.
-Amazon, Sephora, and Nike are other brands Mikal highlighted as having very distinct value propositions that they deliver on consistently.
+Nordstrom has an established reputation and a core value of excellent customer service that creates loyal shoppers.
+Amazon, Sephora, and Nike are other brands Mikal highlighted as having value propositions that they deliver consistently.

-The problem that most brands face is: how do you generate this pull when your merchandise is often non-exclusive and your successful features are often copied?
-In reality, the only way to differentiate your brand is to build a story around the products that you offer and the services you provide.
+The problem most brands face is, how to generate this pull when merchandise is not exclusive and successful features are copied?
+The best way to differentiate your brand is to tell a story.

-Patagonia is just one great example of a brand that carries its environmental and social mission and voice throughout every page of its site.
-Whatever your unique story is, it should frame the shopping experience from homepage to checkout.
+Patagonia is a great example of a brand that carries its environmental and social mission in their voice throughout its site.
+Whatever your unique story is, use it to frame the shopping experience from homepage to checkout.